 For those of us who can't eat dairy, French sauces like Hollandaise are sadly off limits.
 But what if we could still enjoy a dairy-free version of the classic without sacrificing any flavor?
 We created this recipe to do just that.
 This rich sauce is delicious over eggs, and it's a wonderful complement to holiday dishes such as asparagus.

-- 6 pasture egg yolks*
+- 6 large Regenerative Organic Pasture Raised egg yolks*

 - 4 Tbsp.
 Buttery Spread

 Juice from one lemon

 - Sea salt, to taste

 - Paprika, to taste (optional)

 *There are several different ways to separate egg yolks, but we're partial to using our hands because it's quick and will let you separate several eggs quickly.
 Plus there's less risk of cracking the yolk than other methods (such as the eggshell method).

 - Separate egg yolks from the whites using your preferred method.
 Set whites aside and save them for use in another dish.

 - In a medium saucepan, gently melt the Buttery Spread over medium-low heat.